Propedeuse in the Humanities

 The digital turn has enormous implications for the future of our past.
 How will we select, preserve and store our cultural heritage for future generations?
 The nearly unlimited capacity for storage of visual, aural and discursive material means that the character of heritage will never be the same.
 In this course, we will pose and theoretically frame some fundamental questions about these changes.

 This is a course in two parts.
 In the first half, we will focus specifically on digital heritage and new media archives.
-Focusing on post-war and conflict situations specifically, we will analyze the affordances and constraints of new media archives and collections.
-The course will focus in this part on international case studies, from Rwanda to Poland, and familiarize you with the relevant theoretical and methodological approaches to research such digital forms of heritage.
+Focusing on worldwide post-war and conflict situations specifically, we will analyze the affordances and constraints of new media (such as video) archives and collections.
+The course will focus in this part on six case studies, from Rwanda to Poland, and familiarize you with the relevant theoretical and methodological approaches to research such digital forms of heritage.

 Being able to distinguish the most important types of collections in various museums, archives, monuments, and heritage sites and identify similarities and differences.